 - Save to camera roll or other sharing options.

-- Here are some example of videos written in third person:
+- Here are some examples of videos written in the third person:

 For Struggling Writers: Read the book I Wanna an Iguana or watch the YouTube Video.
 Together, list the reasons Alex wants an iguana.
 Discuss how those might be the same or different reasons someone might want to adopt an animal from the Humane Society.